- Home

 Disabled Exemption-

-- A resident of NH for 5 consecutive years on or before April 1, 2023
+- A resident of NH for 5 years on or before April 1, 2026

 - Must be (or have been) receiving Title II or Title XVI Social Security Disability (Social Security Disability benefits convert to retirement benefits at age 65)